jwtly10/litlua/README.md

 - [ ] Built in lua LSP support (linter, formatter, etc)
 - [ ] 'Tagging' of code blocks for easy reference
 - [ ] Watch mode for live updating of configuration files

+Generally the idea is this should seamlessly integrate into existing lua based configuration setups, such as Neovim, and work alongside existing lua files.

 ## Installation